DeNederlandscheBank/data-patterns/README.rst

     Expression

 1. You can use ABS in expressions.
 This calculates the absolute value.
 So something like 'ABS({'X'} - {'Y'}) = {'Z'})'

+    cluster

+1. You can now add the column name on which you want to cluster